5 Simple Ways You Can Feel Better Today

 There’s a reason why many people eat as a way to cope with stress.
 Stress causes certain regions of the brain to release chemicals that tell us to seek comfort and safety by eating sugar and fat.

 Instead of letting your brain call the shots, you can override that tiny voice and try this instead: check in - where is your body rising when you breathe?
 Are your shoulders lifting up to your ears?
-Try drawing air into your abdomen.
+Try drawing oxygen into your abdomen.
 When you do this (breathe like a baby), you’ll reduce the physical effects of stress in your body - meaning less emotional turmoil like stress eating, and less physical symptoms like tension headaches, belly aches, and stiff necks.
 Let’s face it, you can’t do anything about that work deadline, but it is wildly empowering that your breathing can change the way your body reacts to it.
 Bonus… it’s free and accessible to you at all times.
 Woohoo!

 3. Drink more water